PrettyBoyHelios/golang-white-bit/README.md

 # golang-white-bit
-A Golang API Wrapper for Whitebit exchange
+A Golang API Wrapper for Whitebit exchange.

+Work In Progress first stable release will be tagged.